bwhmather/bedit/docs/roadmap.md

 Credits/People interested to work on it: list of names.
 (Credits is for work already started).

-Make the gedit source code more re-usable
+Make the bedit source code more re-usable
 -----------------------------------------

 **Status**: in progress